 First elected as Trustee:

-Trustee Grant has enjoyed a varied 32-year career, including 28 years at the former Weyerhaeuser/Proctor and Gamble Pulp Mill, in the roles of Human Resources Generalist, Safety Leader, Industrial Hygienist, Lab Technician, and Team Leader for the Company Harvesting and Road Building Team.
+Trustee Grant has enjoyed a varied 35-year career, including working for the County of Grande Prairie since 2018 where she is currently employed in the Public Works Department.
+She spent 28 years at the former Weyerhaeuser/Proctor and Gamble Pulp Mill in the roles of Human Resources Generalist, Safety Leader, Industrial Hygienist, Lab Technician, and Team Leader for the Company Harvesting and Road Building Team.
 Prior to moving from Fort Saskatchewan to the Grande Prairie area in 1987, she spent four years in Research and Development at Dow Chemical.
 During this time, she was also involved in the facility's new Polyethylene Plant start-up, developed a Safety Pursuit game for staff, hosted the plant's first Safety Week, and debuted the company's Safety Man mascot.
 Education:

 Diploma in Chemical Technology, NAIT Community Involvement:

-The parent of two grown children who attended Aspen Grove, Elmworth and Beaverlodge Regional High Schools, Trustee Grant has been a school council member at all three schools, and two-time volunteer for the BRHS graduation.
+The parent of two grown children who attended Aspen Grove School, Elmworth School and Beaverlodge Regional High School, Trustee Grant has been a school council member at all three schools, and two-time volunteer for the BRHS graduation.
 She has been an active community volunteer for 29 years, including the Rio Grande Sports Association, Elmworth Curling Rink, Adopt-a-Family, managing her son's hockey teams, and involvement in her daughter's dance club.
-At Elmworth School, she has volunteered with fundraising, teacher/staff appreciation events, and Christmas lunches for students, teachers, and staff.
-Brian, her husband of 29 years, farms in the Rio Grande area, is the CEO of the Grande Prairie Airport, and manages a bus company.
+At Elmworth School, she volunteered with fundraising, teacher/staff appreciation events, and Christmas lunches for students, teachers, and staff.
+Her husband, Brian, farms in the Rio Grande area and is the CEO of the Grande Prairie Airport.
 Vision:

 "To be the shining star in our province.
 This is the community where people want to raise their families.
 This is where teachers want to work.
 We have the best schools, teachers, and staff; the most active parent group; and a supportive School Board that supports and rewards change."